 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I always like the bright reddish-orange flowers of the Butterfly Weed.
 There aren’t any growing on my farm and they really aren’t as common in my neck of the woods as other Milkweed.
 In 2013, I was surprised to see a small colony growing in a neighbors pasture in the back of my farm.
 Well, of course I climbed over the fence.
 They are growing hit and miss in areas along a few highways I travel on but I had never stopped for photos.
 Then, I took a few photos on a backroad in 2018.
-While working in 2020, I saw a flower bed in front of a vacant house with plants that had went to seed.
+While working in 2020, I saw a flower bed in front of a vacant house with plants that had gone to seed.
 I had an envelope in the car, so I stopped and grabbed some as well as taking several photos… I have learned to take my camera with me just about everywhere I go during the summer. 🙂

 I apologize for not writing descriptions at the moment, but I have A LOT of wildflower pages to make and publish before I start getting too busy.
 I update this site and add new pages over the winter but I didn’t get finished.
 SO, I decided to just make the page with photos and links to other sites for better plant ID.
 I will be taking more photos over the summer and posting but I will also be working on these pages as I have time.